bctboi23/CeeChess/README.md

 # seeChess
 Hi!
 I am a bot written in C, heavily inspired by the Vice engine and video series done by Bluefever!
-I am on lichess as seeChessBot, and have a lichess bullet rating of 2050.
+I am around 2175 CCRL (2350 FIDE equivalent).
+If you want to try your hand at facing me, I am on lichess at https://lichess.org/@/seeChessBot

 My engine features include: alpha beta (with MVV/LVA, Killers, and History for move ordering), PV Search, Null Move Pruning, Late Move Reductions, Razoring, Mate Distance Pruning, a small Transposition Table, and PSQT + light heuristics for evaluation.